zeroknowledgediscovery/zedwiki/paper_stage/cognet1a.md

 Social media has also been cited as contributing to polarization, via the creatation of  echo-chambers and filter bubbles that reinforce their existing opinions (Bakshy et al. 2015; Bessi et al. 2016).
 In such cases, instead of smoothing the differences, online social networks reinforce them, thus leading to increased polarization.

+A precise definition of polrization that satisfies the key qualitative or intuitive requirement sof teh concept is still missing, as are effective measures of computing such measures.

 ## Our definition

 Thus, definition of societal polarization, despite the diverse attempts at quantification, needs work.